bram1et/udacity_p1_navigation/Report.md

 It was found that increasing epsilon decay to 0.95 and using a minimum epsilon of 0.001 helped increase the speed in which the agent learned the environment

 ### Metrics
 Below is a graph of the reward for various successful runs using different parameters.
-The reward steadily increases for each run and generally takes around 250 episodes to solve the environment while the double DQN takes only 150 indicating a significant improvement.
+The reward steadily increases for each run and generally takes around 250 episodes to solve the environment while the double DQN takes only 150 episodes indicating a significant improvement in speed.
+Key: Left - 32 units, middle - 64 units, right - Double DQN

 ![](Report/32_units.png)![](Report/64_units.png)![](Report/32_units_ddqn.png)

 ### Future Enhancements